ApexSQL Audit 2016 and lower

 Enterprises may have many database systems for various departments and projects.
-Having numerous SQL Server instances spread over multiple servers, it’s not uncommon for large enterprises to have 30 or more SQL Server instances that have to be audited.
-Installing the ApexSQL Audit service (auditing prerequisite) manually on a large number of different machines can be quite frustrating (even using Remote Desktop).
+Having numerous SQL Server instances spread over multiple servers, it’s not uncommon for large enterprises to have 30 or more SQL Server instances that must be audited.
+Installing the ApexSQL Audit service (auditing prerequisite) manually on many different machines can be quite frustrating (even using Remote Desktop).
 In this article, we’ll describe a method for installing the ApexSQL Audit service remotely on one or multiple machines.

 ApexSQL Audit components

 The ApexSQL Audit setup program can be used to install three components: